qitianwu/NodeFormer/Readme.md

+## NodeFormer: A Graph Transformer for Node-Level Prediction

-The official implementation of NeurIPS22 Spotlight paper "NodeFormer: A Scalable Graph Structure Learning Transformer for Node Classification"
+The official implementation for "NodeFormer: A Scalable Graph Structure Learning Transformer for Node Classification" which is accepted to NeurIPS22 as a spotlight presentation.

-Related materials for our paper:
+Related materials:
 [paper](https://www.researchgate.net/publication/363845271_NodeFormer_A_Scalable_Graph_Structure_Learning_Transformer_for_Node_Classification),
 [slides](https://qitianwu.github.io/assets/NodeFormer-slides.pdf),
 [blog in Chinese](),